unfoldingWord-dev/translationStudio-Info/docs/dImport.rst

 5. The remaining screens depend on what information is contained in the USFM file.

-    a.
-You may be asked to choose a category.
+    * You may be asked to choose a category.
 Click the desired category to select it.

-    b.
-You may be asked to choose a book name.
+    * You may be asked to choose a book name.
 Click the desired book name to select it.

-    c.
-You may be asked to choose the project type.
+    * You may be asked to choose the project type.
 Click the desired type to select it.

 6. The import begins, and when the import is completed a window displays a success message.
 Click **CLOSE** to close the window.